pstevek/api-web-forum/README.md

 > Completed !
 ```

+## Clean up
+Make sure to run `make clean` after you're done testing.
+This will delete any environment variables, datastores, as well as destroy all docker ressources (images, volumes, containers, etc) provisioned for this assessment.

 ## Conclusion
 That's the end of my assessment.
 Thank you very much for your patience and giving me enough time to do this.
 I appreciate the consideration